 How can I apply?

-You can apply only through the application form available at the Foundation’s website only during the application period.
+You can apply for the course only through the application form at the bottom of the page.
+Please note the application period.
 The form is not accepting applications before or after this time.

 Attention!
 Before applying, please make sure you can actively and regularly participate – twice a week, at the time you specify in the application.

-Each person will receive the results until the end of the month (depending on the semester – January, May or September).
+Each person will receive the results before the start of the classes.

 How can I contact you?